 Major developments are those exceeding thresholds set by the Scottish Government.
 These are set out in more detail in Planning Circular 5 of 2009.
-Developers may request a pre-application screening opinion from the Council where they are uncertain whether the proposal falls into National or Major category.
+Developers may request a pre-application screening opinion from us where they are uncertain whether the proposal falls into National or Major category.

-For applications falling within the category of Major development, there are specific requirements regarding submission of Proposal of Application Notices, application timings, and the carrying out of pre-application consultation.
-Large developments include any proposal whose site area exceeds two hectares or is listed in Schedule 1 of the Environmental Impact Assessment (Scotland) Regulations 1999, as well as proposals involving:
+For applications falling within the category of major development, there are specific requirements regarding submission of Proposal of Application Notices, application timings, and the carrying out of pre-application consultation.
+Large developments include any proposal whose site area exceeds two hectares or is listed in Schedule one of the Environmental Impact Assessment (Scotland) Regulations 1999, as well as proposals involving:

 - the erection of 50 or more houses

 - business applications where the area of any buildings exceeds 10k square metres